idmitrievsky/pire/README.md

 # Pire

+Pire tries to decomplect error handling and logic.
+It provides decorators to modify callable objects by adding meta information (meta info) to them as a special attribute.

+When decorated callable is called by itself the behaviour doesn't change, but if it's called with the help of a special supervising function (or is additionally decorated) then pire does its thing.

-Decomplect error logic with Erlang-style supervisor error handling for Python.
-This is a clone of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).
+This is almost a clone of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).

-Ships in two flavors:
-* The drop-in style, using a decorator
-* Erlang-style inspired by the work of Joe Armstrong using a supervisor

 ## Installation
 ```
 pip install pire
 ```

-## Usage: Drop-in Flavor
+## Drop-in Usage

 ### Simple Example